spikedoanz/public/wirehead-blog.md

 > If you'd like to skip ahead to Wirehead's internal workings, go to section VII.
 ---

-In late 2023, we at TReNDS attempted to make use of one such generator, [SynthSeg](https://arxiv.org/abs/2107.09559), to replicate the original results by training a MeshNet on 300,000 synthetic samples[^3].
+In late 2023, we at TReNDS attempted to make use of one such generator, [SynthSeg](https://arxiv.org/abs/2107.09559), to replicate the original results by training a MeshNet, our parameter-efficient model that's very different from UNet used in the reference paper, on 300,000 synthetic samples[^3].
 However, early into the experimentation process, we noted three key things:

 1. **Generation time** was quite significant (2 seconds per sample on our A40).
 Generating that many samples using their setup (train -> generate) would have taken us **hundreds of hours.**
 2. **Data size was massive**, the papers report training on 300,000 samples, which would have been 91 terabytes at 32 bit precision
-3. **Hardware was greatly underutilized**. glancing at nvtop showed us that our gpus would be barely used during sample generation, before peaking for about 5 seconds while training on a new batch.
+3. **Hardware was greatly underutilized**. glancing at nvtop showed us that our GPUs would be barely used during sample generation, before peaking for about 5 seconds while training on a new batch.
 On average, we got just **around 30% GPU utilization**

 We could solve these issues by deploying the generator in parallel, but that posed its own set of issues: